pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 **Practically**, MathML support is poor among screenreaders and is non-existing in"simpler" assistive technologies (with way more users) such as "read aloud" features in browsers, voice assistants etc.

 Only three screenreaders formally claim support and their support is limited, buggy, and of poor quality - and the pieces are minimally maintained by AT companies.
 Brian Richwine's talk at ATHENs documented many cases, e.g., how some ATs don't voice "end fraction/script" causing confusion (my favorite part was the anecdata form Apple support saying there's just not enough users to warrant fixes.)
+[Though admittedly, I have yet to see someone exhaustively testing them.
+Nobody is paying to test that, not even publishers who have a vested interest because the "experts" say "just use MathML".]

 In addition, the user experience of what little support screenreaders provide is often questionable, e.g., JAWS will not read larger MathML fragments but just announce the presence of a math fragment; users have to then open a separate viewer application to actually read and explore the expression.
-(Fun fact: this is called"Math Viewer" and actually uses MathJax for visual rendering, leading to visual differences from the browser).
+[Fun fact: this is called "Math Viewer" and actually uses MathJax for visual rendering, leading to significant differences from the browser.]

 Similarly, VoiceOver on iOS will open pop-ups for exploration of MathML fragments, creating a separate context and confusion.
 NVDA needs third party plugins to do anything and has no visual component (i.e., highlighting while exploring)leaving non-blind to guess what is going on.

 I don't think it's enough accessibility support in the sense of [WCAG conformance](https://www.w3.org/WAI/WCAG21/Understanding/conformance#accessibility-support).

 **Theoretically**, MathML cannot be accessible in the web's sense.
-Heuristics must be applied and now you (frequently) have 2 problems -your MathML must be hacked to work visually and then you might still have to work around dumb heuristics.
+Heuristics must be applied and now you (frequently) have 2 problems - your MathML must be hacked to work visually and then you might still have to hack around heuristics gone hawywire.

-Back at the W3C Math on the Web Community Group, there were fairly productive discussions with the MathML crowd and strong consensus (with them) that MathML inevitably requires extensive heuristics to provide non-visual (voice, tactile) renditions.
-Nevertheless, the same people later publicly stated the exact opposite in wider W3C discussions, perpetuating the spurious claims that MathML is the only viable accessible solution - after stating previously that MathML cannot solve this problem.
-The sad part is that the W3C's TAG fell for it.
-Because they just don't care to dig deeper - and why should they, nobody seems to and anyone sensible will just use MathJax.
+Back when I led the W3C Math on the Web Community Group, we had fairly productive discussions even with the MathML people and we had strong consensus (with them) that MathML inevitably requires extensive heuristics to provide non-visual (voice, tactile) renditions.
+Nevertheless, the same people later  turned around again in wider W3C discussions, going back to the spurious claims that MathML is the only viable accessible solution.

+The sad part is that the W3C's TAG fell for it (and will fall for it again).
+My guess is because they just don't care to dig deeper - and why should they?
+Nobody wants to and anyone sensible will just use MathJax.

 ### Other aspects

 #### localization

-Another argument sometimes mentioned by MathML enthusiasts is thatMathML can be localized automatically.
-While that's true to some degree(and the AMS uses Speech Rule Engine for articles in French to create MathSpeak output in French), this is a questionable claim without any research substantiating the positive effect.
+Another argument sometimes mentioned by MathML people is that MathML can be localized automatically.
+While that's true to some degree (e.g., Speech Rule Engine can create MathSpeak in a few languages), the benefit seems a questionable if the locale does not match the contextual language, say, coming to an article in Arabic and getting an equation localized in Korean.
+At the very least, I'm unaware of research substantiating a positive effect.

-In practice, the available localizations in AT is quite limited and largely undocumented.
+In practice, the available localizations in AT is quite limited and pretty undocumented.
 This is even worse for Braille.

 There are obvious obstacles for localizations.
 Many equations contain some text elements which would not be localized.
 Similarly, common terminology has different localizations/abbreviations.
-For example
+For example,

 - sine as "sen" (ES, IT) or "sin" (EN, DE)
 - in geometry SAS/ASA/SSS (EN) vs SWS/WSW/SSS (DE)
 - sin\^-1 (EN) vs arcsin (EU) (etc)
 - repeating decimal notation (above, below / arc vs line)
 - open intervals as `(...)` or  `]...[`
+- any operator names the authors may introduce.

-While layout-relevant terms might have suitable automatic translations(e.g., start/end fraction), layout traditions can also differ across languages (long division, matrix notation, integral notation).
+While layout-relevant terms might have suitable automatic translations (e.g., start/end fraction), layout traditions can also differ across languages (long division, matrix notation, integral notation).

+Nobody stops to ask: should we do this?
 As print equation layout is fairly meaningless without lots of context, it's difficult to imagine a reader that would read content in a language they don't understand enough to make sense of generic information like "begin/end fraction".

 #### The "Don't worry about it" argument